Rough Trade Top 50 Favourite Albums 2009

 A Small Town Anywhere

-November 1, 2009 by vdofisdpofi!
+November 1, 2009

 Yikes, I’m scared.
 We’re all scared, but I’m letting it show.
 And with good reason: it turns out I’m a convicted criminal.
 Worse still, I’ve no recollection of my crimes and nobody seems willing to enlighten me.
 It’s like I’m trapped in one of those room escape puzzle games where you wake up, covered in blood, facing a race to clear yourself of crimes you probably didn’t commit.